 The Centre for Research and Technology Hellas (CERTH,) is one of the largest research centres in Greece.
 It was founded in 2000 and is located in Thessaloniki, Greece.
-The mission of CERTH is to promote the triplet Research – Development – Innovation by conducting high quality scientific research and developing innovative products and services while building strong partnerships with industry and strong collaborations with research centres and universities in
+The mission of CERTH is to promote the triplet Research – Development – Innovation by conducting high quality scientific research and developing innovative products and services while building strong partnerships with industry and strong collaborations with research centres and universities in Greece and abroad.

 The Information Technologies Institute (ITI) – formerly known as Informatics and